teles/array-mixer/README.md

 |-----------------------|-----------------------|-----------------------------------|------------------------------------------------------------------------------|
 | [:dog:, :dog:, :dog:] | [:cat:, :cat:, :cat:] | [:penguin:, :penguin:, :penguin:] | [:dog:, :cat:, :penguin:, :dog:, :cat:, :penguin:, :dog:, :cat:, :penguin:] |

-> All arrays mentioned in this section must exist for the examples to work.

 ### Example 7) Include 1 large photo for every 2 medium size photos followed by 3 small photos:

 **Tip:** `ArrayMixer` lets you mix three or more arrays at once.